477: No Such Thing As ShatGPT

 He was like 46, I think, when he started.
 Prior to that, he wrote like computer joke books.

-He did novelizations of, you know, the movie Space Balls?
+He did novelizations of, you know, the movie Spaceballs?

-But he was saying just within his within the Goosebump books, he says, they're not really scary.
-I could have made them really scary, but I keep real life out.
+but he he was saying just within his um within the goosebump books he says they're not really scary I could have made them really scary, but I keep real life out.
+That's what's really scary.

-So he says, there's no divorce, no divorced parents in Goosebumps.
+So he says, there's no divorce, no divorced parents in goosebumps.
 There's no child abuse.

-There's no real world life.
+There's no real-world life.
 It's fantasy.

 The scare is a kind of subtle scary.
 They are scary.